 That matters because crowded gardens often look efficient in spring but become difficult by midsummer.
 Leaves overlap, airflow drops, fruiting plants become harder to pick, and diseases spread more easily when humidity stays trapped inside dense foliage.
 On the other hand, extremely wide spacing can leave large patches of bare soil and reduce the productivity of a bed that could be working harder.
-The real goal is not simply more plants or fewer plants.
-It is finding a layout where the crop has enough room to thrive while the gardener uses space intelligently.
+The real goal is a layout where the crop has enough room to thrive while the gardener uses space intelligently.

 This calculator is useful because it lets you evaluate multiple patterns using the same garden dimensions.
 You can test a simple square grid, an offset triangular arrangement, or a single row.
 You can also compare the resulting area per plant and see the familiar horticultural principle that a triangular layout often fits about 15% more plants than a standard grid.
 That comparison is especially helpful when you are deciding whether a denser pattern is worth the extra management it may require.